alexirpan/alexirpan.github.io/_posts/2024-04-11-puzzlehunting-201.markdown

 The reason it's worth looking ahead is that knowing the next step often gives you extra constraints.
 It's a bit like backsolving a metapuzzle, but at smaller scale.
 Sometimes this lets you skip large chunks of a puzzle too, if you figure out extraction early enough to get the answer to show up in nutrimatic or Qat.
 One way to solve puzzles faster is to just do less work.
+I know some very strong solvers who can solve quickly while 100%ing puzzles, but it's undeniably true that you don't need to 100% puzzles to finish them.

-I should also mention that you don't *have* to do this.
-I know some very strong solvers who will 100% puzzles by default.
-They'll still look ahead, but will solve all the clues before doing the next step they figured out 10 minutes ago.
-Puzzle solvers tend to derive enjoyment from understanding how the puzzle comes together, and sometimes that means seeing how it *all* comes together.
-Personally, I only do this if I'm having a ton of fun with the puzzle, otherwise I'll move on.
+Personally, I only 100% a puzzle if I'm having a ton of fun, otherwise I'll move on.

 #### Look for pieces of confirmation